Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/plan.md

 !!! tldr annotate "The story so far (1)"

-    We are going on a vacation to Mars, (2).
+    We are going on a vacation to Mars (2).
 It's a long journey.
 So it's a good idea to plan it out first, instead of jumping into the first rocket for Mars you can find.
 We've logged into SpiraPlan and we are ready to go.

 1.  :woman_raising_hand: Get a reminder or learn about the parts of the guide you skipped
 2.  :rocket: Because we want to and it sounds fun